st4inl3s5/kizagan/README.md

 # KIZAGAN (ENGLISH EXPRESSION)
-KIZAGAN is a python backdoor(Remote Access Trojan) and it can take camera pictures,screenshots,getting microphone sounds... etc.
+KIZAGAN is a backdoor built with python(Remote Access Trojan) and it can take camera pictures,screenshots,getting microphone sounds... etc.

 # EDUCATIONAL PURPOSES ONLY.